deniskond/dfcomps.ru/README.md

 ```

 After that, a file `build/database/dfcomps.changelog.json` is generated with migrations, which will be then applied to production database.
 Don't forget to run migrations and commit changelog file if you made any changes to database structure.
 There is also an image of database `build/database/dev-database.tar` which stores database with test data.
-This file is also updated on running `npm run database:generate-migrations` script and also need to be committed.
+This file is also updated on running `npm run database:generate-migrations` script and also needs to be committed.

 ## Backend